Hasanlu Lovers: Archaeological record of Hasanlu

 Hasanlu is an ancient Near Eastern site located in the Qadar River valley, on the southern shore of Lake Urmia in northwest Iran.
 The city of Hasanlu was occupied consistently from the sixth millennium BCE to around 800 BCE, when the site was invaded and destroyed by fire.
 In 1934–1936 Hasanlu was commercially dug by Sir Aurel Stein, a British archaeologist.
-Then, in 1956, the Hasanlu Project was launched by the sponsorship of the University Museum of Pennsylvania, the Metropolitan Museum of Art, and the Archaeological Service of Iran.
+Then, in 1956, the Hasanlu Project was launched under the sponsorship of the University of Pennsylvania Museum of Archaeology and Anthropology, the Metropolitan Museum of Art, and the Archaeological Service of Iran.
 Following the launch of the Hasanlu Project, a team of archaeologists from Penn Museum led by Director Robert H. Dyson excavated the site from 1957 to 1974.
-This team completed nine excavation campaigns, and the excavation of the site ended more than 40 years ago (as of in 2022).
+This team completed nine excavation campaigns, and the excavation of the site ended more than 40 years ago (as of 2022).

-Excavation of the site revealed burnt remains of huge mudbrick walls, thick layers of ash, skeletons, vessels, and more.
-Excavation exposed extensive destruction – evidence of the city’s invasion and arson.
-Archaeologists explain that the nature of the destruction resulted in the city being frozen in time, preserving buildings, artefacts, and skeletal remains.
+Excavation of the site revealed burnt remains of huge mudbrick walls, thick layers of ash, skeletons, vessels, jewelry, and more.
+Excavation exposed extensive destruction – evidence of the city's invasion and arson.
+Archaeologists explain that the nature of the destruction resulted in the city being essentially frozen in time, preserving buildings, artefacts, and skeletal remains.
 Approximately 246 skeletons, of a variety of ages and genders were found.
 The bodies were left where they were killed in the streets and in buildings.
-Some victims were found in groups, with head lacerations, and dismembered limbs which suggested mass executions had taken place.
+Some victims were found in groups, with head lacerations and dismembered limbs, which suggested mass executions had taken place.
 Among the 246 skeletons found, two of them were the remains of the Hasanlu Lovers.

-Who attacked Hasanlu is still unknown, but the general academic consensus is that the Iranian Empire were the invaders, but the Assyrian Empire was also very prominent in the region.
+Who attacked Hasanlu is still unknown; the general academic consensus is that the Urartians were the invaders, but the Assyrian Empire was also prominent in the region.
 There is no indication from the skeletons themselves or from the artefacts exactly who the invaders were.
-The city of Hasanlu itself is considered protohistoric: they didn’t have any writing around the site, unlike other regions around them.
-Because of this, archaeologists do not know how they would have identified themselves, or who they were, or the language they would have spoken.
+The city of Hasanlu itself is considered protohistoric: there was no writing around the site, unlike sites in neighboring regions.
+Because of this, archaeologists do not know how the people of Hasanlu would have identified themselves, who they were, or the language they would have spoken.